flythings/python/docs/ActionModule.md

     - foi: (Optional) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
     - procedure: (Optional) This parameter is optional if it was already set with the setProcedure method otherwise is mandatory.
     - parameterType: (Optional, Default: None) Specifies the parameter type of the callback if any.
     - alias: (Optional) Specifies a alias to the action.
+    - action_options: (Optional) Specifies the options of a selector action on format ({name:?, value:?}).

     **Return**: True if all was correct, otherwise False.
     ```NoAuthenticationError```
     ```NoDeviceError```